CraftAcademyLabs/ca_course/week7/cooper_client_react/02_add_login.md

 ```

 This feature is pretty straight forward.
 We click a login button which renders a login form.
 In the first scenario, we fill in the correct credentials and in the second one we fill in the wrong ones.
-Depending on if it is successful or not we will get a response wich either welcomes the user or returns an error message.
+Depending on if it is successful or not we will get a response which either welcomes the user or returns an error message.

 If we run the test now we get an error that states that the test can't find the selector `#login`.
 So let's start with adding that button to our App component.